MonnierThomas/mnist_classification/README.md

 - **docker build -t your-docker-image .** Do not forget the point at the end and precise the name of your docker image at your-docker-image.
 - **docker images** to check if the image has been correctly created
 - **docker run your-docker-image** to run the python file and to print the output in the terminal.
-You should see :
+Because we gave the python algorithm the test image 8.jpg (an image of a 8), you should see printed :
 - {

    "accuracy": "0.966",